NicolasKeita/My_dashboard/README.md

 # My_Dashboard
 My_Dashboard is a ...

+### Preview
 Here are some images from the website.
 EVERYTHING you see is fully working.

-### Preview
 ![Settings](documentation/images/preview_connection_page.PNG)

 ## Usage

-This project works fine OUT OF THE BOX. **Easy & Fast - Download & Play !**
+This project works fine OUT OF THE BOX. **Easy & Fast - Download & Play ! - User Friendly **

 docker build && docker up